Author Adapted by Pam - For the Love of Cooking / Original recipe by Food to Glow

 Ladle the sauce into the baking dish and set aside to cool for a bit.

-Brush the vegetables with olive oil or garlic-infused olive oil, season with sea salt and freshly cracked pepper, to taste, then top with a sprig of fresh thyme and a couple of bay leaves.
+Brush the vegetables with olive oil or garlic-infused olive oil, season with sea salt and freshly cracked pepper to taste.

 Remove the foil and bake for an additional 15-20 minutes, or until the vegetables are golden on the edges, cooked through, and tender.